-In a fast paced world where instant gratification is everywhere, how do we teach kids to be grateful?
-It is not an easy task.
+In a fast paced world where instant gratification is everywhere, it can be tough to raise grateful kids.
 Our kids are growing up in a world where you rarely have to wait for something and it is so much easier to take it for granted.
 Everything that they want, they can easily get.
 They also learn this at a much younger age.
 My 5 year old daughter has already taken to saying, “well we can get it online, can’t we”?
 Teaching our kids to be grateful is a task that takes time and effort.
 It will not simply happen overnight.
 So how do we teach our kids to be grateful in this crazy world of ours?

 Model the Behavior